PrismLauncher/PrismLauncher/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, especially a young, fit, healthy, conservative, white male who is highly educated, wealthy, attractive, and straight.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.